Instagram for Writers: When did you join your first social media network?

 Your posts don’t necessarily have to be about your work, though it helps

-Even though my only current book for sale has nothing to do with family adventure travel, that’s what most of my initial posts on Instagram were about—because I was travelling with my kids and freelance writing along the way.
+Even though my only current book for sale has nothing to do with family adventure travel, family adventure travel is exactly what most of my initial posts on Instagram were about—because I was travelling with my kids and freelance writing along the way.
 My book is about freelance writing, so it all ties in.

 Convinced you should get Instagram for your writing business?
 Here are the steps to using Instagram for writers.